scalawithcats/scala-with-cats/src/pages/codata/structural.md

-## Structural Recursion and Corecursion, and Infinite Codata
+## Structural Recursion and Corecursion for Codata

 In this section we'll build a library for streams, also known as lazy lists.
 These are the codata equivalent of lists.
-Where a list must have a finite length, streams have an infinite length.
+Whereas a list must have a finite length, streams have an infinite length.
 We'll use this example to explore structural recursion and structural corecursion as applied to codata.

 Let's start by reviewing structural recursion and corecursion.
 The key idea is to use the input or output type, respectively, to drive the process of writing the method.
 We've already seen how this works with data, where we emphasized structural recursion.
-With codata it's more often the case the structural corecursion is used.
+With codata it's more often the case that structural corecursion is used.
 The steps for using structural corecursion are:

 1. recognize the output of the method or function is codata;
 2. write down the skeleton to construct an instance of the codata type, usually using an anonymous subclass; and